stb-tester/stb-tester/docs/backwards-compatibility.md

     shutdown.
 This shouldn't affect your ability to test with the VidiU but we are looking into it.

+*   **Blackmagic Intensity Pro** - **has known issue with the current stb-tester master branch**.
+During pipeline teardown (after the test script has run to completion) `stbt run` hangs indefinitely.
+We are investigating and will fix this before the 0.19 release.

+    In GStreamer 1.0 `decklinksrc`'s `subdevice` property has been renamed to `device-number`.
+You also need to add a `videoconvert` element.
+So `source_pipeline` should become:

+        decklinksrc mode=... connection=... device-number=0 ! videoconvert

+    (Where `mode` and `connection` should be set to the appropriate values for your hardware setup; these values haven't changed since GStreamer 0.10.)

 [gstport]: http://cgit.freedesktop.org/gstreamer/gstreamer/tree/docs/random/porting-to-1.0.txt
 [#725860]: https://bugzilla.gnome.org/show_bug.cgi?id=725860